Trade Stock Indices

 Candles were created in the 18th century by the legendary rice trader called Homma Munehisa to give an overview of the opening, high, low and closing market price over a specified period of time.

-They were used by legendary rice trader to predict future market trading prices.
+They were used by legendary rice trader to predict future market market prices.
 After he dominated the rice market, Munehisa eventually moved to the Tokyo exchanges where he gained a huge trading fortune using this trading analysis.
-He is said to have made over a hundred consecutive winning trade transactions.
+He is said to have made over a hundred consecutive winning trades.

 Types of charts